A 3 Day Buenos Aires Itinerary for Solo Travellers (2026)

 Sights include the home of Argentina’s most prominent figure in the history of tango, Carlos Gardel.
 This fedora-wearing crooner transformed this notorious street dance into a mainstream cultural phenomenon in the 1920s and 30s, thanks to his popular songs.
 In the Balvanera neighbourhood of Buenos Aires, you will see Carlos’s handsome face painted in colourful murals displaying some of his most famous song lyrics.

-Book your place on a popular full-day walking tour of Buenos Aires in English.
+Book your place on a guided walking tour of Buenos Aires in advance here.

 See the pink presidential mansion, Casa Rosada